 - The impact of media and rhetoric on psychological interpretation of issues.

-- Cognitive psychological processes than can be measured and quantified as a predictor of particular political behaviors.
+- Cognitive psychological processes can be measured and quantified as a predictor of particular political behaviors.

 Key Psychological Themes of Modern US Voting Behavior